 Our RISE program students learn together in an inclusive context in which they will come to school as a cohort (the same students with the same staff) every day.
 Students will continue to take part in classes face-to-face unless those students choose online education.
-Students will continue to take part in classes face-to-face and access resources virtually (e.g., Google Classroom) to ensure that they have necessary medical care, when needed, and targeted and individualized support to meet their personalized education goals.
-Staff who are working with RISE students face-to-face in closer than 2m proximity will be provided with masks, face shields, gloves, and gowns, to be used when necessary based on Alberta Health Services' guidelines.
+Students will access resources virtually (e.g., Google Classroom) to ensure that they have necessary medical care, when needed, and targeted and individualized support to meet their personalized education goals.
+Staff who are working with RISE students face-to-face in closer than 2 metres proximity will be provided with masks, face shields, gloves, and gowns, to be used when necessary based on provincial guidelines.